 Codes/Conventions.

 Field Name is the name of the field in the data table.
 Underlined field names indicate primary key designations; multiple underlined field names indicate a multi-field key.
-The word "unique" in parentheses under a field name indicates that each value in that field must be unique within the table.
+Tables sometimes have key(s) in addition to the primary key; the additional key(s) are called "alternate keys".
+The word "unique" in parentheses under a field name indicates a single-field (primary or alternate) key – each value in that field must be unique within the table.
+When one or more multi-field alternate keys exist they are noted in the table's introductory paragraph.

 Field Description is a brief definition or description of the field.
 The definitions/descriptions are the most important part of the tables in this document.